-For the reader who is in a hurry to get to the heart of the debate and who doesn't see the need to wade through the history of the idea, I offer this brief summary.
+For the reader who is in a hurry to get to the heart of the debate and who doesn't see the need to wade through the history of the idea, I offer the following summary.
 The concept of institutional neutrality never caught on because fundamentally it is self-defeating.
 As it was originally framed by Arthur O. Lovejoy in 1915, institutional neutrality was a principle aimed at curtailing the readiness of academic administrations to take sides in disputes in which some of their faculty members were on the other side.
 Institutional neutrality was meant to be a bulwark protecting academic freedom.
 But even Lovejoy recognized that the principle could not be absolute.
 Universities had to stand for something.
 They couldn't be neutral about essential issues.

-This poses the problem of which issues would rise to the level of importance that required an exception to institutional neutrality?
-It might surprise some readers that Lovejoy himself in 1949 published a substantial article in The American Scholar saying that "to safeguard academic freedom [...] members of the Communist Party should be excluded from university teaching positions."
+This poses a problem: Which issues rise to the level of importance that required an exception to institutional neutrality?
+It might surprise some readers that Lovejoy himself in 1949 published a substantial article in The American Scholar arguing that "to safeguard academic freedom [...] members of the Communist Party should be excluded from university teaching positions."
 Lovejoy was a progressive and a man of the left, but in his vision, "institutional neutrality" stopped short of universities appointing to their faculty individuals-even highly qualified individuals-who espoused a political ideology that cut against the free expression of opposing views.
 He wrote "there is one kind of freedom which is inadmissible-the freedom to destroy freedom."

 Because the doctrine of institutional neutrality always contained this loophole, it was a frail bulwark.
 University administrations in the end still had to make prudential judgments whether to take a stand for or against a position or to declare themselves neutral.
 The value of a principle that disintegrates on contact with reality can be doubted.
+Later in this essay I will elaborate on this weakness.
 There are four reasons why institutional neutrality should be set aside as an approach to dealing with controversial issues.
 The doctrine: